Weighted Random Selection Algorithm

 528. Random Pick with Weight | 🟠 |

-My friend then said something intriguing: usually, players with higher hidden scores, if they can't be matched with equally skilled teammates, will end up with some weaker players.
+My friend said something meaningful: Generally, players with high hidden scores, if they can't find teammates of similar skill in ranked matches, will be matched with less skilled players.

 Hmm?
 I thought for a few seconds and felt something was off.
-Was he implying that my hidden score was low, or was he saying I was the weak player?
+Was he implying my hidden score is low, or that I am one of those less skilled players?

-After the match, I decided to write this post because I had some thoughts about the game's matchmaking mechanism.
+After the game, I was inspired to write because I gained some insights into the match-making mechanism.

-The so-called "hidden score" might be real or not, as the matchmaking mechanism is a core component of any competitive game.
-It's likely very complex, not something that can be determined by a few simple metrics.
+I am not sure if the concept of "hidden scores" is real, as the match-making mechanism is a core part of any competitive game and likely very complex, not just determined by a few simple metrics.

-However, simplifying this "hidden score" mechanism presents an interesting algorithm problem: how does the system perform matching with different probabilities?
+However, simplifying this "hidden score" mechanism presents an interesting algorithm problem: How does the system match players with different probabilities?

-This might seem easy.
-If you have an array of length n
+Don't think this is easy.
+If given an array of length n

-, and you want to randomly pick an element with equal probability, you would simply generate a random number between [0, n-1]
+, you can randomly pick an element with equal probability by generating a random number [0, n-1]

-as the index.
-Each element would have a probability of 1/n
+as an index, where each element has a probability of 1/n

 of being chosen.

-But what if each element has a different weight, and the size of the weight represents the probability of randomly selecting that element?
-How would you write an algorithm to randomly select an element based on these weights?
+But if each element has a different weight, with the weight indicating the probability of the element being chosen, how would you write an algorithm to randomly pick an element?

-LeetCode problem 528 "Random Pick with Weight" is exactly such a problem:
+LeetCode problem 528 "Random Pick with Weight" addresses this issue:

 You are given a 0-indexed array of positive integers w